fdazen/fda-documentation/accounting.md

-You can create Department options for the discount reasons you created, to make sure that all your discounts are approved and listed under the right department!
+You can create Department options for the Adjustment reasons you created, to make sure that all your discounts are approved and listed under the right department.

  - In the Admin Settings click on the blue link **Discount Reasons: Department Options** under section _Accounting_:

 ![accounting_35.png]({{site.baseurl}}/images/accounting_35.png)